jm-avila/docker-for-node.js/README.md

     - _By specifying both -i and -t you can interact with the container through your terminal shell._
   - -p
     - _short for --port. maps the container ports to your machine ports._
+  - -e
+    - _short for -env.
+Set environment variables._
+  - v
+    - _short for --volume.
+Bind mount a volume._
   - -rm
     - _Automatically delete the container when it stops running._
 - start